UU-ER/AdOpT-NET0/docs/source/src_code/ModelConstruction.rst

 Finally, the model can be solved using ``ModelHub.solve()``.

 Note: the three steps above are combined in the ``ModelHub.quick_solve()`` method to quickly construct and solve the model at once.
-All of the methods are documented :ref:`here <energyhub_class>`.
+All of the methods are documented :ref:`here <modelhub_class>`.

-..  _energyhub_class:
+..  _modelhub_class:

 Energy Hub Class
 ================

-.. automodule:: src.energyhub
+.. automodule:: adopt_net0.modelhub
     :members:
     :exclude-members: calculate_occurance_per_hour